SEND Report 2021 – 2022

 The family workers liaise closely with both Children and Adult Social workers to support students and families, in particular our Looked after Children (LAC).
 PEP and LAC reviews may be hosted in school; when hosted elsewhere, school representatives attend meetings.

-The school works with the Educational Psychology Service and CAMH services to assess the needs of learners with complex behaviours and or mental health issues to support them to better participate in learning.
+The school works with the Educational Psychology Service and CAMHS services to assess the needs of learners with complex behaviours and or mental health issues to support them to better participate in learning.

 For students in KS4 and Post 16 colleagues for the LA Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visit students at home and in school as part of their assessment processes.

 The Transitions Team also support the Deputy Head to provide the Annual Transitions Fair which brings together a range of post school providers so parents and students can meet them and begin to explore opportunities for students when they leave school.